JMiah26/The-Garden-of-Whispers/README.md

 ## What I Learned

 This project helped me improve my understanding of:
-- horror game design
+- Horror game design
-- level design
+- Level design
-- puzzle design
+- Puzzle design
-- environmental storytelling
+- Environmental storytelling
-- planning a game project
+- Planning a game project
-- thinking about how atmosphere can affect the player experience
+- Thinking about how atmosphere can affect the player experience

 ## Future Improvements

 If I continued this project, I would like to:
-- make it more playable in Unreal Engine
+- Make it more playable in Unreal Engine
-- create more 3D models and environments
+- Create more 3D models and environments
-- improve the puzzle ideas
+- Improve the puzzle ideas
-- add better enemy behaviour
+- Add better enemy behaviour
-- make the world feel more detailed and immersive
+- Make the world feel more detailed and immersive

 ## Why I Like This Project